TetsuakiBaba/ofxYolov2/README.md

 their own package.
 Therefore I designed ofxYolov2 with OpenCV v.3.3.1 or upper version.

 I created this addon for beginers or learner who are going to try object detection with Yolo on OF.
-Attention:  runs only CPU. not GPU.
+Attention:  it runs on OpenCL.

 ## Usage